kjellc/picdis18/README.md

 ### Features and limitations

-* Generates MPLAB XC8 compatible assembly file.
+* Generates MPLAB XC8 compatible assembly file
 * Currently uses PIC18F47Q10 SFR and configuration registers definitions.
 To use other PIC18 family mcu need to modify <regnames18.txt> and <confregs18.txt> files with corresponding definitions
 * Analyzes code covarege.
 By default uses only reset vector (0x0000) as entry point.
 To add interrupt vectors to code coverage use int1 and int2 option flags
 * All uncovered code are replaced by 'db' byte definitions.
 If known tables are used then comments for these can be added from db definitions file (see example_db.txt as example)